nipungoyal5165/Information-Diffusion-in-Social-Networks/README.md

 ## Usage Instructions

 1. **Start both frontend and backend** as described above.
-2. Upload or select a dataset from the UI.
+2. Select a dataset from the UI.
 3. Start, pause, or reset the simulation.
 4. Observe real-time network diffusion and centrality metrics.
 5. Switch datasets to compare diffusion patterns.